-The receive timestamp (available with every frame at $ff_rx_ts$ ) needs to be forwarded throughout the system and provided to the $ff_tx_rx_ts_ns()$ input together with the frame.
-At the same time, the application must parse the frame to determine if it is a 1588 event frame that requires updating as well as identifying the transport layer to provide this information to the transmit ID vector.
+The receive timestamp (available with every RX frame, using the flags field at SoP) must be forwarded throughout the system and provided to the TX frame in its timestamp flags field.
+In addition, the application must parse the frame to determine if it is a 1588 event frame requiring an update as well as to identify the transport layer to provide this information to the TX ID vector.

-In an end-to-end clock network, the peer\delay() value is not used and should be set to 0.
+In an end-to-end transparent clock network, PEERDELAY is not used and should be set to 0.